 3.)
 Which of these groups have their own magazines?
 Find and list the magazines.

 4.)
 Brainstorm – do not invest in products.

-Main benefit should be encapsulated in 1 sentence.
+Main product benefit should be encapsulated in 1 sentence.

-Information products!
-Combination of formats: 2 CDs (30-90 mins), 40 page transcription, 10-page quick start guide
+Information products are great!
+Offer a combination of formats: 2 CDs (30-90 mins), 40 page transcription, 10-page quick start guide.

-– How can you tailor a specific skill to a market?
-“Niching down” or Think narrow and deep.
-Ad to what’s being sold in the magazines already.
+- How can you tailor a specific skill to a market?
+Think narrow and deep.
+Add to what’s being sold in the magazines already.

-– Failure to success story that can be turned into a how-to product for others?
+- Do you have a failure to success story that can be turned into a how-to product for others?
 Consider problems you’ve overcome in the past, both personal and professional.

 “The system is the solution.”